 Any comments posted on Journeys in Genealogy by contributors are the sole responsibility of that person, i.e. the person who posted the comment.
 I hold no responsibility for them whatsoever.
 I will exercise my right to moderate and edit comments which are deemed to be patently inaccurate, offensive, or off-subject.

 The views and opinions expressed on this blog (outside of contributor comments) are purely my own.
 If I claim or appear to be an expert on a certain topic or product or service area, I will only endorse products or services that I believe, based on my expertise, are worthy of such endorsement—or knowledge that is based on industry-standard practices.
-Any product claim, statistic, quote or other representation about a product, service or technique should be verified with the manufacturer or provider.
+Any product claim, statistic, quote, or other representation about a product, service, or technique should be verified with the manufacturer or provider.

-The genealogical information is a compilation of other works, many of which are public record and therefore do not fall under copyright laws.
+The genealogical information is a compilation of other works, many of which are public records and therefore do not fall under copyright laws.
 Some are taken from works whose copyright has expired.
 The remainder was contributed to Journeys in Genealogy by researchers for use on this website.
 The compilation of the data found on this website is protected by the US Copyright Law, Digital Millennium Copyright Act of 1998.
-See: http://lcweb.loc.gov/copyright/, and our copyright notice page.
+See http://lcweb.loc.gov/copyright/, and our copyright notice page.